joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5823469/2024/10/06/bears-caleb-williams-dj-moore-panthers/

 **No. 1 pick Caleb Williams stood out, but when will Panthers give Bryce Young another shot?**\
-`Bryce Young played for the first time since Week 2 and got in one series late in the game and completed four passes for 58 yards.`\
+`Young played for the first time since Week 2 and got in one series late in the game and completed four passes for 58 yards.`\
 https://nytimes.com/athletic/5823536/2024/10/06/panthers-bryce-young-quarterback-dave-canales/

 **Jacoby Brissett, Patriots offense remain historically bad in tough loss to Dolphins**\